yext/answers-search-ui/README.md

   // Function invoked when a user clicks to change pages.
 By default, scrolls the user to the top of the page.
   onPaginate: (newPageNumber, oldPageNumber, totalPages) => {},
   // DEPRECATED with showFirstAndLastButton.
-  // Display a double arrow allowing users to jump to the first page of results
+  // Display a double arrow allowing users to jump to the first page of results.
+Defaults to showFirstAndLastButton.
   showFirst: true,
   // DEPRECATED with showFirstAndLastButton.
-  // Display a double arrow allowing users to jump to the last page of results
+  // Display a double arrow allowing users to jump to the last page of results.
+Defaults to showFirstAndLastButton.
   showLast: true,
 });
 ```